Skipperlla/react-native-design-architecture/README.md

 ##### `PORTAL_ID`

-`PORTAL_ID` is a constant string that uniquely identifies the `OptionsPortal` instance.
+`PORTAL_ID` is a constant string that uniquely identifies the `AppModal` instance.
 It links the `present` and `dismiss` functions to the specific modal that needs to be controlled.

 ##### Example Usage